Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Westminster and are not the council.
 About us

 The Licensing Sub-Committee (3) of Westminster Council met on Thursday 23 April 2026 to consider three licensing applications.
-The committee granted a variation to the premises licence for The Lexington, approved a new premises licence for Wetherspoons on Shaftesbury Avenue, and granted a new premises licence for Kozzee on Wardour Street.
+The committee granted a variation to the premises licence for The Lexington, allowing for extended hours and changes to the layout, and granted a new premises licence for Wetherspoons on Shaftesbury Avenue with amended hours and conditions.
+The application for Kozzee at 193 Wardour Street was adjourned for further consultation.

 The Lexington, 34 Lexington Street, London